AberDerBart/mpdscheduler/README.md

 ### Examples

-Set a sleep timer for 19:30
+Set a sleep timer in 30 minutes

-    $ mpc sendmessage sleep 19:30
+    $ mpc sendmessage sleep +30

+Set an alarm for 7:25

+    $ mpc sendmessage alarm 7:25